NREL/routee-compass/docs/config.md

 This model will map coordinates to `origin_edge` or a `destination_edge` into the query.

-As opposed to vertex-oriented mapping, the edge-oriented will additionally apply any filter model rules to any mapped edges, preventing mapping assignments that are invalid frontiers.
+As opposed to vertex-oriented mapping, the edge-oriented will additionally apply any constraint model rules to any mapped edges, preventing mapping assignments that are invalid frontiers.

 ```toml
 [mapping]